Cross-linked polyethylene: Properties

 Low-temperature impact strength, abrasion resistance and environmental stress cracking resistance can be increased significantly by crosslinking, whereas hardness and rigidity are somewhat reduced.
 Compared to thermoplastic polyethylene, PEX does not melt (analogous to elastomers) and is thermally resistant (over longer periods of up to 120 °C, for short periods without electrical or mechanical load up to 250 °C).
 With increasing crosslinking density also the maximum shear modulus increases (even at higher temperatures).
-PEX has significantly enhanced properties compared with ordinary PE.

 Almost all PEX used for pipe and tubing is made from high-density polyethylene (HDPE).
 PEX contains cross-linked bonds in the polymer structure, changing the thermoplastic to a thermoset.
 Cross-linking is accomplished during or after the extrusion of the tubing.
 The required degree of cross-linking, according to ASTM Standard F876, is between 65% and 89%.
 A higher degree of cross-linking could result in brittleness and stress cracking of the material, while a lower degree of cross-linking could result in product with poorer physical properties.

 PEX has significantly enhanced properties compared to ordinary PE.
 This is due to the introduction of crosslinks in the system, which can significantly improve the chemical, thermal, and mechanical properties of the polymer.
 While HDPE and PEX both display increases in the initial tangent modulus and yield stress under temperature or strain-rate increases when undergoing compression, HDPE tends to exhibit flow behavior after reaching a higher yield stress and PEX tends to exhibit strain-hardening after reaching its slightly lower yield stress.
 The latter exhibits some flow behavior but only after reaching higher true strains.
 The behavior observed in PEX is also mimicked by the thermoplastic ultra-high molecular weight polyethylene (UHMWPE).
 However, PEX displays a stronger temperature and strain-rate dependence than UHMWPE.
 Additionally, PEX is notable for its high thermal stability.
 It displays improved creep behavior (i.e. resists creep deformation) and maintains high strength and hardness at very high temperatures compared to thermoplastic polyethylene.

 The type of initial polymer structure and amount of crosslinking can have a large impact on the resulting mechanical properties of PEX.
 Increased cross-linking is associated with higher Young's modulus and higher tensile strength though there is less elongation at the breaking point of PEX relative to HDPE.

 Almost all cross-linkable polyethylene compounds (XLPE) for wire and cable applications are based on LDPE.
 XLPE-insulated cables have a rated maximum conductor temperature of 90 °C and an emergency rating up to 140 °C, depending on the standard used.
 They have a conductor short-circuit rating of 250 °C. XLPE has excellent dielectric properties, making it useful for medium voltage—1 to 69 kV AC, and high-voltage cables—up to 380 kV AC-voltage, and several hundred kV DC.